bradchristie/taminations-flutter/assets/c1/cross_roll.md

 # Cross Roll to a Wave / Line

-From a Line or Wave: The centers [Cross Run](../b2/run.md) while the ends [Run](../b2/run.md).
-The centers pass outside of the ends as they Cross Run.
+From a Line or Wave: The Centers [Cross Run](../b2/run.md) while the Ends [Run](../b2/run.md).
+The Centers pass outside of the Ends as they Cross Run.

 >